athena-team/athena/README.md

 - If you see errors such as `ERROR: Cannot uninstall 'wrapt'` while installing TensorFlow, try updating it using command `conda update wrapt`.
 Same for similar dependencies such as `entrypoints`, `llvmlite` and so on.
 - You may want to make sure you have `g++` version 7 or above to make sure you can successfully install TensorFlow.
+- Once successfully installed athena, you should `source tools/env.sh` firstly before doing other thing

 ## Data Preparation